Find Affordable College Courses

 Hempstead, NY

-Hofstra University did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
-It came in at #16 on the list.
-Hofstra is a large private not-for-profit school located in the suburb of Hempstead.
+With a ranking of #16, Hofstra University did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
+Hofstra is a large private not-for-profit school located in the large suburb of Hempstead.

 Of the 226 students majoring in communication and journalism at Hofstra, 44% are male and 56% are female.

-Read full report on Communication & Journalism at Hofstra University
+Full Communication & Journalism at Hofstra University Report

 #17